ViktorLaurens/MMMP/README.md

 1. **Fork the repository**.
    - Go to the repository on GitHub: `https://github.com/ViktorLaurens/MMMP`.
-   - Click the "Fork" button at the top-right corner of the page to create a copy of the repository in your GitHub account.
+   - Click the "Fork" button to copy the repository to your GitHub account.

-2. **Clone your fork**.
-   - Open your terminal or command prompt.
-   - In the desired directory, clone your forked repository to your local machine:
+2. **In the desired directory, Clone your fork in the desired directory**:
     ```bash
     git clone https://github.com/ViktorLaurens/MMMP.git
     cd MMMP
     ```

 3. **Create a new topic branch**:
     ```bash
     git checkout -b my-topic-branch
     ```